MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/LocalFunctionality/UnitedKingdom/making-tax-digital-submit-vat-return.md

 If you experience "The operation has timed out" errors on an on-premises installation of [!INCLUDE[d365fin](../../includes/d365fin_md.md)] please check your firewall settings that may be blocking the communication to and from HMRC.

 ## <a name="testing-the-integration-to-hmrc-in-a-sandbox"></a>Testing the integration to HMRC in a Sandbox

- > [!NOTE]
-    >  Due to a limitation at HMRC it is not possible to send test submissions of VAT Returns and test the integration in non-production scenarios.
-You can only send real VAT Returns.
-In other online documentation at HMRC the term **Sandbox** is described.
-This refers to software developers like Microsoft and other's ability to test features their features during development and is not intended for customer testing.
+Due to a limitation at HMRC, it is not possible to send test submissions of VAT Returns and test the integration in non-production scenarios.
+You can only send real VAT returns.
+Certain online documentation at HMRC refers to the term *Sandbox*.
+This refers to and environment for software developers such as Microsoft and others for testing their features during development. this environment is not intended for customer testing and is unrelated to [!INCLUDE[prodshort](../../includes/prodshort.md)] sandboxes.

 ## <a name="see-also"></a>See Also
 [United Kingdom Local Functionality](united-kingdom-local-functionality.md)